Palace of Fine Arts

 What you need to know

-The Palace of Fine Arts was built for the 1915 Panama-Pacific International Exposition, the fair that marked San Francisco’s recovery from the 1906 earthquake.
-Architect Bernard Maybeck designed it using temporary materials, intended to last only the duration of the fair.
-After the fair closed, the city kept the structure standing.
+The Palace of Fine Arts is the surviving structure from the 1915 Panama-Pacific International Exposition, the fair that marked San Francisco’s recovery from the 1906 earthquake.
+Architect Bernard Maybeck designed it in temporary materials meant to last only the fair, and the city kept it standing.

 The Building